 Under the Disaster Mitigation Act of 2000, cities and counties were required to develop Mitigation Plans for their jurisdictions.
-The Gateway ADD, working with the local elected officials, chambers of commerce, industrial authorities, citizens at large, local media and health departments have devised a plan to mitigate, or lessen the impact, to the Assets and Critical Facilities of the Gateway Region due to Natural Hazards.
+The Gateway ADD, working with the local elected officials, Area Emergency Management officials, Regional and State Emergency Management officials, the State NFIP Coordinator, Department of Transportation, and FEMA officials, among others, have devised a plan to mitigate, or lessen the impact, to the Building Stock, Critical Structures, and Critical Infrastructure of the Gateway Region due to natural hazards.

-The Gateway ADD Regional Hazard Mitigation Plan was completed and approved by FEMA on 12/28/06 and is due to be revised in the upcoming months in time for the revision to be approved by 12/28/11.
+The Gateway ADD Regional Hazard Mitigation Plan was completed and approved by FEMA in 2006, 2012, and 2019.